neutron-org/neutron-std/README.md

 # neutron-std

+## ⚠️ Project Status: Archived & Maintenance Mode

+The neutron repository has been officially archived and placed into long-term maintenance mode.

+* Security Updates: The development team is no longer actively monitoring this codebase or tracking security vulnerabilities.
+* Future Development: The community is highly encouraged to fork this repository to implement custom improvements, bug fixes, or continued development.

+Thank you to everyone who contributed to the project!

 Rust libraries for Neutron.
 The following table shows every published crates maintained in this repository:

 | Crate                                             | Description                                                                                                                   | Crates.io                                                                                                                                 | Docs                                                                                        |